Beyond Risk: Motivators for Turnkey Delivery - Complexity

 University of California, San Francisco (UCSF), Sander Neurosciences Center

-Edgemoor/McCarthy Cook Partners LLC entered into a public-private partnership agreement with the University of California, San Francisco (UCSF) to turnkey develop, design, construct, operate and maintain (TDBOM) the Sandler Neurosciences Center on UCSF’s Mission Bay Campus.
+Edgemoor/McCarthy Cook Partners LLC entered into a public-private partnership agreement with the University of California, San Francisco (UCSF) to turnkey develop, design, construct, operate, and maintain (TDBOM) the Sandler Neurosciences Center on UCSF’s Mission Bay Campus.
 Edgemoor was responsible for coordinating all of the development activities, including entitlements, permitting, design management, asset management and oversight of final delivery and occupancy.
 McCarthy Cook is providing property management services to the building for the term of the lease.
 Clark was responsible for all design and construction activities, schedule management, as well as cost and schedule guarantees.

 Designed to house the UCSF Department of Neurology, the Institute for Neurodegenerative Diseases, and the Center for Integrative Neuroscience, the UCSF Sandler Neurosciences Center is one of the largest neuroscience complexes in the world.
-Enveloped in curtain wall, metal panels, and precast concrete, the five-story building houses approximately 100 principal investigators, including a Nobel Prize winner, and more than 500 additional researchers and staff.
+Enveloped in curtain wall, metal panels, and precast concrete, the five-story building houses approximately 100 principal investigators, including a Nobel Prize Laureate, and more than 500 additional researchers and staff.

 Project complexities included interconnected and interdependent mechanical and electrical systems, complex program and code requirements, new computer modeling tools enabling enhanced design coordination, pursuit of energy and resource efficiency through the green building movement, adaptability of space for future needs, and employee attraction/retention.